daydreamersjp/causality_analysis_primer/README.md

 $<br \ >$

-This indicates that under the RCT set up, it is possible to say that the difference in plain averages of each groups (treatment/non-treatment (control)) directly becomes the unbiased estimate of the ATE.
+This indicates that under the RCT set up, it is possible to say that the difference in plain averages of each group (treatment/non-treatment (control)) directly becomes the unbiased estimate of the ATE.

 $<br \ >$